 Strong Reference: A strong reference says that don’t release this object till I m owning this.

 Weak Reference: A weak reference says that don’t release this object until someone else pointing this strongly.

 Just like strong and __strong, weak and __weak keywords are there for declaring properties and instance variables respectively as a weakly referenced object.

 Quick Tips and common mistakes

-Think about strong and weak pointers as well as retain cycles, Avoid unnecessary caching, Don’t declare every object globally unnecessarily, use Xcode Instruments such as static analyser and find the potential memory leaks and fix them
+Think about strong and weak pointers as well as retain cycles, Avoid unnecessary caching, Don’t declare every object globally unnecessarily, use Xcode Instruments such as static analyzer and find the potential memory leaks and fix them

 Calling dealloc directly.
-So never call dealloc by the way you have to call init after calling alloc its kinda default constructor for init the default value of object.
+So never call dealloc by the way you have to call init after calling alloc its kinda default constructor for init the default value of the object.

 Over-releasing.
 Accidentally you’re releasing something twice instead of once.
 You can also track these crashes by just enabling Zombies.

 Retain Cycles.
 When an object released there is a cascading effect, the root object released its children’s as well and so on.
 Let’s say there is some condition like A owns B and B owns An as they own each other.